sebr/hass-aarlo/README.md

 I might also ask you to turn on component logging and event logging.
 The follow paragraphs show you how, it's safe to leave these running if you fancy pokeing around and trying to find out what it going wrong.

-* Component logging.
+#### Component logging

 You can turn this on by adding the following to your `configuration.yaml` file.
 ```yaml
 logger:
   default: info